Past Research Projects

 Establishing Equivalence Thresholds Using a Distribution-Based Approach

-Shayna A. Rusticus, Kyla Javier, and Kevin W. Eva
+Research Team: Shayna A. Minosky, Kyla Javier, & Kevin W. Eva

 Establishing group equivalence, as opposed to group differences, is a common goal in many educational/research contexts.
 Tests of equivalence are used to address such goals; however, a key methodological consideration is how to operationalize equivalence.
 This study sought to verify if a distribution-based approach, based on effect size, can establish a generalizable criterion for identifying equivalence.
 A sample of 331 students was presented with a series of numerical statements or bar graphs representing three measures: (1) overall academic achievement, (2) an individual exam score, and (3) a course evaluation survey.
 Descriptive statistics and a mixed ANOVA examined the effects on equivalence ratings of (a) the difference between means, (b) spacing of the differences (narrow/wide), and (c) presentation format (bar graph/numerical).
 Across the measures and conditions, the equivalence threshold (i.e., the point at which 50% of participants rated the mean difference as non-equivalent) ranged from an effect size of d = 0.37 to d = 1.15, suggesting that a single effect size criterion for establishing the equivalence threshold may not be achievable.
 Guidelines are provided for setting an appropriate equivalence threshold.